melisa1026/projects/unityGames/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*cheater level*: the computer plays at the medium level but cheats once in a while by opening three cards in one turn, or by stealing<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a point from the player.

-My sister and I drew the assets on procreate, and I wrote the C# code.

 Making this game, I learned how to manipulate GameObjects and their Transform component.
 I also got to think a lot about how to simulate a real person's moves